Geography 321 - The United States » 2019 » Chapter 15 Test California

 What two European groups, beside the Spanish, sent explorer to California coast?

-B. The French and the Portuguese
+A. The French and the Portuguese

 C. The British and the Russians

-D. The Dutch and the Swedish
+D. The Germans and the Prussians

 Question #10